pooyadav/documents/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
- files in the repository are general development guides and specs.
  Databox has a number of platform components, detailed information about each can be found in their own  repositories:

 * [Databox container manager](https://github.com/me-box/databox)